Vyral/base-template/_posts/2020-01-02-a-new-years-request-for-all-of-our-great-clients.md

 {% include youtube.html %}

-Referrals are the lifeblood of our business, and we want to serve even more of them in 2020.
-Here’s how we plan on doing that.
+<p style="text-align: center;"><em>Referrals are the lifeblood of our business, and we want to serve even more of them in 2020.
+Here’s how we plan on doing that.</em></p>

 First off, I wanted to say happy New Year and I hope your 2020 gets off to a great start.